 Current status GCI M/LT projects (Oct.
 13th 2023):

-• ORIGIN* (Gumbel/MISU/Sweden) – launch spring 2025 from ESRANGE (same time as DEFINE)
+- ORIGIN* (Gumbel/MISU/Sweden) – launch from ESRANGE (with DEFINE?)

-• DEFINE* (Strelnikov/IAP/Germany) – launch spring 2025 from Andøya Space (same time as ORIGIN)
+- DEFINE* (Strelnikov/IAP/Germany) – launch winter 2026 from Andøya Space (same time as ORIGIN)